-The use of synthetic drugs, known as bath salts and synthetic marijuana, also called Spice or K2, has skyrocketed since their appearance just a few years ago.
-Potentially harmful synthetic drugs are sold on the Internet and in certain establishments under many different names and misleading labels.
+The use of synthetic drugs, known as bath salts and synthetic marijuana, which is also called Spice or K2, has skyrocketed since their appearance just a few years ago.
+These substances are easy to get over the Internet and are frequently sold legally in convenience stores and "head shops" under many different names and misleading labels.
 Users are most likely to be young people, including teenagers, college students and service members, who have been led to believe that these products are an easy and legal way to get high without the risk of detection in a drug test.
 As a service member or family member, you should be aware of the very real dangers posed by these synthetic drugs and of the potential impact that their use could have on a service member's military career.

 Synthetic marijuana is plant material laced with man-made chemicals that mimic the effects of THC, a component of "natural" marijuana.
 A large family of chemicals has been created for this purpose.
 In different combinations, they are often called "Spice" or "K2," but other names may also be used.
 Synthetic marijuana is usually smoked using a pipe, a water pipe or rolled in cigarette papers.